Growth slows for endangered Mexican gray wolf population - NewsBreak

 The team also documented 25 wolf deaths in 2021.
 Officials rarely release many details about those cases that involve illegal shootings.

 Environmentalists had hoped the U.S. population would have topped 200 in 2021.
-They have been pressuring the Fish and Wildlife Service to release more captive wolf packs and to allow the predators to establish new packs in areas beyond the current recovery zone in southwestern New Mexico and southeastern Arizona.
+They have been pressuring the Fish and Wildlife Service to allow the predators to establish new packs in areas beyond the current recovery zone in southwestern New Mexico and southeastern Arizona.

 The environmentalists have said that the southern Rockies and the Grand Canyon area would be suitable wolf habitat.